 Smoking and schizophrenia

 People with schizophrenia are three times more likely to smoke than other people and they tend to smoke more heavily.
 One of the most common explanations of this is that people with schizophrenia use smoking to control or manage some of the symptoms associated with their illness and to reduce some of the side effects of their medication.
+A recent study has shown that there could be a causal link between smoking and schizophrenia.
+However, there are various factors which may increase the risk for developing schizophrenia and further research is needed to fully understand the link and causal pathway.

 Does smoking improve mental health?